BoyangJ/csc435/stage/README.md

 NAME: Boyang Jiao
 UVicID: V00800928
-DATE: Mar 19, 2018
+DATE: Apr 6, 2018
 COURSE: CSC 435

-Assignment 3
+Assignment 4

-Included in this assignment submission are the following: updated Compiler.java file various tests for A3 makefile for easy compilation
+Included in this assignment submission are the following: updated Compiler.java file various tests for A4 makefile for easy compilation
 AST, Environment, Semantic, IR, and Types packages
-(IR Visitor found in the IR package)

-THINGS THAT AREN'T PERFECT:
-function calls whose return values are not assigned to a variable still creates a Temp (the Temp is never subsequently used).

-CALL foo(T1T2); wasn't working, but
-T0 := CALL foo(T1T2); did work.
+The Compiler program will produce jasmin instruction to standard output.
+Output can be piped to a .j file.